Caching Tips

 Decisions Caching Architecture

 The Decisions cache is delinked from the outside database.
 Changes to the database will not reflect in cache until the cache has expired and is refreshed whether from a timer or a Flow.
-For diagrams see Caching Architecture.
+For diagrams see Caching Patterns.

 Cache Keys